alexheckmann/job-tracker/README.md

 ## Description

-This project is a full-stack application developed using TypeScript, Next.js, Zustand, Drizzle, drizzle-zod, shadcn-ui, and Tailwind.
-It is designed to manage job entries and provides features such as adding, deleting, and updating job entries.
+This project is a full-stack application developed using TypeScript, Next.js, MongoDB, Zustand, shadcn-ui, and Tailwind.
+It is designed to easily manage an overview over applications, contacts and other job search-related notes.

 ## Technologies Used